 Your career roadmap in just one lunch hour

-- Explore your career aspirations and help you define what type of role you actually want
+- Explored your career aspirations and help you define what type of role you actually want

-- Identify the constraints and opportunities that will shape your path (including your non-negotiables)
+- Identified the constraints and opportunities that will shape your path (including your non-negotiables)

-- Build out your personal career action plan
+- Provided a template to help you build out your personal career action plan

 This Assembly would not be possible without the generous support of Aegon.
 Thank you to the team at Aegon for supporting and for backing the development of paraplanners and paraplanning in the UK through their support of the Paraplanners’ Assembly.